David R. Vishanoff

 - “Hermeneutics and the Traditional Islamic Sciences in Indonesia Today: Rhetoric, Retraditionalisation, or Creative Anti-Foundationalism?”
 International Association for the History of Religions, Erfurt, Germany, August 24, 2015.

-- “Kayfa aṣbaḥa al‑Qurʾān naṣṣan tashrīʿīan?”
-(Arabic, “How did the Qurʾān become a legislative text?”).
+- “Kayfa aṣbaḥa al‑Qurʾān naṣṣan tashrīʿīan?” (“How did the Qurʾān become a legislative text?”).
 Response to a paper by ʿAdnān al-Muqrānī.
 Seminar “Fahm al-nuṣūṣ al‑Qurʾāniyya bayna al‑ittijāh al‑ḥarfī wa‑l‑ittijāh al‑maqāṣidī” at the State Islamic University in Yogyakarta, Indonesia, August 13, 2015.

 - “Genealogies of Qur’anic Hermeneutics: Tracing Trajectories through Online Data.”
 Conference on “New Trends in Qur’anic Studies,” International Qur’anic Studies Association and State Islamic University Sunan Kalijaga, Yogyakarta, Indonesia, August 6, 2015.